 5 min read

-If you’ve ever played an overly enthusiastic game of tennis or footy on the weekend, maintained less than ideal posture at work, or slept on a particularly lumpy mattress, you’re likely familiar with mild back pain.
+If you’ve ever played an overly enthusiastic game of tennis or footy on the weekend, maintained less than ideal posture at work, or slept on a particularly lumpy mattress, you’re likely familiar with a mild back ache.

 Many of us have experienced this at one point or another and symptoms may vary depending on the cause.

 But, whether it was a sudden twang or a slower build over time, you may be wondering how to relieve your symptoms.

 Read on to discover four alternative back ache tips that may help.
 But remember, if your symptoms persist or worsen talk to your health professional.

 It might sound like a no brainer, but it is nevertheless important.
 If you feel discomfort, don’t ignore it.
 Instead, rest your back as soon as you experience pain.

 Preferably, lay flat on your back on a hard surface.
 Spend a few minutes there and avoid any sudden movements.